DKAEGI/DKAEGI/README.md

 - 💞️ I’m looking to collaborate on interesting robotics projects
 - 📫 How to reach me ...

+Here you can find, some of my ROS/ROS2 Projects, which I did in my freetime.
 <!---
 DKAEGI/DKAEGI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.